I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11-1ddi-negotiatecryptosessionkeyeschange.md

 <p> </p>

 ## -remarks
 <p>The <i>pData</i> parameter references a buffer that contains a session key for the cryptographic session.
 The key exchange mechanism depends on the type of the encryption algorithm that is used by the cryptographic session.</p>

 <p>For sessions that use the RSA Encryption Scheme - Optimal Asymmetric Encryption Padding (RSAES-OAEP) algorithm, the key buffer must contain 256 bytes of data and must be encrypted by using the RSA Encryption Scheme - Optimal Asymmetric Encryption Padding (RSAES-OAEP) algorithm with the public key from the cryptographic session certificate.</p>

-<p>The key exchange for a cryptographic session is identical to the key exchange for the Output Protection Manager (OPM) interface.
-However,  the OPM key buffer contains additional data besides the session key.  </p>

-<p>The <i>pData</i> parameter references a buffer that contains a session key for the cryptographic session.
-The key exchange mechanism depends on the type of the encryption algorithm that is used by the cryptographic session.</p>

-<p>For sessions that use the RSA Encryption Scheme - Optimal Asymmetric Encryption Padding (RSAES-OAEP) algorithm, the key buffer must contain 256 bytes of data and must be encrypted by using the RSA Encryption Scheme - Optimal Asymmetric Encryption Padding (RSAES-OAEP) algorithm with the public key from the cryptographic session certificate.</p>